lorensen/VTKExamples/src/Instructions/ForAdministrators.md

     This is a note or seealso admonition

 !!! summary
-    This is a summary or tldr admonition
+    This is a summary or todo admonition

 !!! info
-    This is a info or todo admonition
+    This is an info or todo admonition

 !!! tip
     This is a tip, hint or important admonition